 Book together with the Spectrum Auctions Masterclass

-Valuing the Spectrum is held immediately before the Spectrum Auctions Masterclass in the same venue.
+Valuing the Spectrum is held immediately before our Spectrum Auctions Training.
 Accurate valuation is a vital part of auction preparation, so it can make sense to attend both.
 The content is designed to be complementary.
 You can book for both courses online.

 Please note: non-UK residents do not have to pay VAT as long as they provide their VAT number.

 The course features a flexible combination of lectures; exercises using real-world data and examples; feedback and review sessions; as well as ‘question and answer’ sessions.
 Class size is limited to 25.